 A hybrid approach can improve retention without reducing performance

-One of the strongest arguments for a hybrid workplace comes from real-world data.
+One of the strongest arguments for a flexible workplace comes from real-world data.

-A large-scale study found that a hybrid work model:
+A large-scale study found that a flexible work model:

 - Reduced employee attrition by 33%